Why Simple Changes Matter

 -

 Say no to plastic straws and cutlery—keep a portable set in your bag or car.
+These changes eliminate hundreds of disposable items from your life over time.

 2. Waste Less Food